Namond Brice: Season 4

 Namond enjoys the Special Class when the teacher gives him a chance to talk about his ambitions and his views on what makes a successful “corner boy”.
-Namond says he believes he will be dead in ten years' but still claims to have the ambition of becoming a drug kingpin.
+Namond says he believes he will be dead in ten years but still claims to have the ambition of becoming a drug kingpin.
 He reveals a likely motive for his disruptive behavior when he says he should not have to obey the rules when there are so many examples of others profiting from wrongdoing, giving steroids, liquor, cigarettes, and Enron as examples.

 Namond's shrewd descriptions of life on the corner in the classroom do not translate into success in his business.
 He doesn't move the package as fast as his mother is expecting and upsets her by transferring the narcotics into vials in their home.
-She tells him to recruit a lieutenant to handle that aspect of the business, and visits Bodie once more to demand better territory for Namond.
+She tells him to recruit a lieutenant to handle that aspect of the business and visits Bodie once more to demand better territory for Namond.
 Namond makes Kenard his lieutenant and entrusts him with the package.

-Namond does not appear to have inherited his father’s stomach for the violence inherent in drug dealing.
+Namond does not appear to have inherited his father's stomach for the violence inherent in drug dealing.
 He talks and acts tough around his friends to enhance his corner boy image, but they see through his charade.
 This reaches a pivotal point when Kenard steals the package.
-Namond berates Dukie, causing Michael, who is fast-growing into a ruthless hitter under Chris’s guidance, to slap Namond three times and push him into a wall.
+Namond berates Dukie, causing Michael, who is fast-growing into a ruthless hitter under Chris's guidance, to slap Namond three times and push him into a wall.

 Namond breaks down in tears, saying his friend “ain’t Mike” anymore.
 Sergeant Ellis Carver calls De’Londa to explain events, but assuming the call is about a charge, she tells him to throw Namond into “baby booking” to teach him a lesson, hanging up before Carver can explain Namond's innocence.
-De’Londa throws Namond out, bringing him to Howard Colvin’s attention.
+De’Londa throws Namond out, bringing him to Howard Colvin's attention.

 Colvin then talks Wee-Bey into allowing him to adopt Namond, so he can have a better life than on the streets.
 Wee-Bey agrees and tells De’Londa to get out of the way, even though she still wants him to become a drug dealer.
-She eventually agrees after realizing there is no other choice, because she will lose everything if Wee-Bey cuts her off.
-Colvin and his wife Lolita become Namond’s legal guardians.
+She eventually agrees after realizing there is no other choice because she will lose everything if Wee-Bey cuts her off.
+Colvin and his wife Lolita become Namond's legal guardians.

-Namond’s fate has parallels with D’Angelo Barksdale, in that both have domineering mothers who force their sons into illegal drug dealing.
-Namond, however, avoids D’Angelo’s end by being adopted by Colvin.
+Namond's fate has parallels with D’Angelo Barksdale, in that both have domineering mothers who force their sons into illegal drug dealing.
+Namond, however, avoids D’Angelo's end by being adopted by Colvin.

 Season 5

-A year later, Namond is excelling academically, participating in a citywide school debate, as the Colvins look on with pride.
-He has apparently escaped the dangerous streets of West Baltimore, unlike Michael, Duquan and Randy.
+In the series, a year later, Namond is excelling academically, participating in a city-wide school debate, as the Colvins look on with pride.
+He has escaped the dangerous streets of West Baltimore, unlike Michael, Duquan, and Randy.